 In my last post, I talked about how to create a new user account using Office 365 admin account.
 That procedure is suitable if you have to create 5-10 user accounts, but if you connect with an extensive team of more than ten people, you must try the bulk import feature of Office 365.

 This feature allows you to import multiple users’ information into Office 365 from a single file source.
 The file must be a comma-separated values (CSV) file and adhere to the required format.
 It will then automatically do the rest of the thing for you.

-So, before I will start telling you steps to use the bulk import you must first know about CSV file and how to create an Office 365 supported file.
+So, before I will start telling you the steps to use the bulk import you must first know about CSV files and how to create an Office 365 supported file.

 A CSV file is an easy way to transfer a large amount of data between programs.
 It is a plain-text file that stores database-style information in a special format.
 The format requires one record on each line.
 Commas must separate fields within records.

 You can use the Bulk add users wizard to upload an existing CSV file, or you can use the provided blank CSV template and edit it in a text editor such as Notepad.